Brad Bradford: Political career

-First term
+Work on council

+Bradford was elected to Toronto City Council in the 2018 municipal election, representing Ward 19 Beaches—East York.
+He was re-elected in the 2022 municipal election, and placed eighth in the 2023 by-election for mayor, which was won by Olivia Chow.

+Planning and housing committee

+Following the 2022 election, Bradford was appointed as the chair of the planning and housing committee.
+Following the election of Mayor Chow, Bradford was named vice-chair.
+On December 16, 2024, the mayor shuffled her committee appointments, and Bradford was replaced as vice-chair by Frances Nunziata.
+Despite the shuffle, Chow stated that "Councillor Bradford is an important voice in housing at the City and will continue his work on the Planning and Housing Committee".
+Bradford described the move as "politics at its worst."

+Police funding

+In June 2020, amid the Black Lives Matter movement, Bradford supported an unsuccessful motion calling for a 10 per cent budget cut, amounting to $122 million, from the Toronto Police Service.
+In an article on his website explaining his vote, Bradford wrote that while he is "not interested in the politics of alienating police", he is "equally uninterested in maintaining the status quo of policies and funding models perpetuating racism and leaving communities under-resourced."

+During the 2023 budget debate, the proposed TPS budget included a $48.3 million increase.
+Councillor Alejandra Bravo moved a motion to transfer $900,000 from the proposed increase to operating more warming spaces.
+Bradford questioned if the motion was meant to "defund the police".

+Campaigns

 2018 election

 During the 2018 municipal election campaign, Bradford received endorsements from Mayor John Tory, Deputy Mayor Ana Bailão, former Liberal member of Provincial Parliament (MPP) Arthur Potts, Councillor Mary-Margaret McMahon (the previous incumbent of ward 32, which made up a part of the current ward boundaries), and former Toronto chief planner and mayoral candidate Jennifer Keesmaat.

 Bradford defeated candidate Matthew Kellway, who represented Beaches—East York federally from 2011 to 2015 as the New Democratic MP.

-Boards and committees

-Bradford was appointed a commissioner of the Toronto Transit Commission Board by city council on December 13, 2018.
-He also sits on several council committees, including the Budget Committee, and the Planning and Housing Committee, and the Toronto Parking Authority Board.

-Term limits

-Bradford brought a motion to the city council to explore implementing term limits, which was seconded by Ana Bailão and referred to the Special Committee on Governance.
-Bradford campaigned on supporting a two term limit during the 2018 election, with his motion citing examples where term limits facilitated a more representative council makeup by eliminating incumbent advantage.
-He was opposed by Councillor Gord Perks, who commented that the "last thing a government should do is tell people who they are allowed to vote for" and Councillor Jim Karygiannis, who believes if "constituents don’t want us they can kick us out".

-The motion was deferred indefinitely, but if successful it would have required a City of Toronto Act amendment, which must be passed by the provincial government.

-Hansard transcripts

-Bradford also introduced a motion at council to explore the use of Hansard (transcripts of meetings) to increase transparency and engagement at City Hall.

-Second term

 2022 election

 Bradford campaigned on the need for affordable housing, to improve parks, improving transportation, and reducing crime in the 2022 election.
 He ran against five other candidates and was endorsed by Mayor John Tory.

-Planning and housing chair

-Following the 2022 election, Bradford was appointed as the chair of the affordable planning and housing committee.